Overview

 Layout

-- Preview pane (top-left) — video frame, audio waveform, or embedded browser depending on the source.
-Doubles as the surface for placing gaze rectangles.
+- Preview (top left) - video frame, audio waveform, or embedded browser, depending on the source.
+This is also the surface you draw gaze rectangles on.

-- Metadata (top-right) — name, creator, remixer (if you're remixing someone else's enhancement), description, tags, license.
+- Metadata (top right) - name, creator, remixer if you're building on someone else's work, description, tags, licence.

-- Selected item (bottom-right) — context-sensitive editor for whichever effect, rule, or region you clicked on the timeline.
+- Selected item (bottom right) - the settings for whichever effect, rule or region you clicked.

 Timeline shortcuts

-- + Effect / + Rule hero buttons add an item at the current playhead.
+- + Effect and + Rule add an item at the playhead.

-- Right-click the timeline for the same options in a context menu.
+- Right-click the timeline gets you the same options in a menu.

-- R drops a 5-second region at the playhead.
+- R drops a five-second region at the playhead.

 - H drops a haptic event at the playhead.

-- Preview toggle plays the media inline so you can hear / see your edits in context.
+- Preview plays the media inline so you can hear and feel your edits in place.

 The File menu